panmar/panmar.github.io/content/need-for-speed-unity-builds.rst

 About 13 times faster.
 This is noticeable and definitely worthwhile for me.

+So, what about cons?
+Certainly, putting everything into a single translation unit can result in a big mess.
+For your own code, you can divide it into modules with their own namespaces and be very cautious about any macro usage.
+The external code poses more challenges.
+You could compile it into a separate library and provide simplified API if you want to keep namespace super clean.
+Alternatively, for a small project, you might just include it directly.

 You can learn more about unity builds from `Viktor Kirilov <https://onqtam.com/programming/2018-07-07-unity-builds/>`_.